Joeltronics/MapGen/README.md

 ### UI features

 * More options for generating 2D "flat maps"
+	* Set width as well as height
+	* Specify latitude
+	* Options to specify what's on each side of the map (e.g. ocean, mountains, desert, etc)
-* Option to zoom in on an area of an already-generated map
+* Option to regenerate a region of a map at higher resolution
 * Better options for saving files

 ### Engine & Performance